-- An International Days event held every September to celebrate our international student body and inform domestic students of off-campus opportunities - A Globe Aware week held every Winter term with activities, workshops, music, films, and a finale Go Global concert to end the week - An International Students' Advising Coordinator and an International Affairs Committee dedicated to assisting King's international students and providing help in realizing international experiences for King's domestic students - An "A-way to Learn" information brochure that features a complete list and description of all offcampus programs and Faculty contacts for those programs - Go Global bursaries available to international students
+- An International Days event held every September to celebrate our international student body and inform domestic students of off-campus opportunities - A Globe Aware week held every Winter term with activities, workshops, music, films, and a finale Go Global concert to end the week - An International Students' Advising Coordinator and an International Affairs Committee dedicated to assisting King's international students and providing help in realizing international experiences for King's domestic students - An "A-way to Learn" information brochure that features a complete list and description of all off-

-- A Language Exchange Alliance giving students the opportunity to learn a foreign language - An International Students' Buddy Program that pairs interested international students with a domestic student for facilitating cross-cultural adjustment - An active and innovative students association - The King's Global Community that offers both a meeting-place (for domestic and foreign students) and opportunities & activities to expand international and inter-cultural knowledge; - ESL support to help students whose native language is not English; - Funding, scholarships and bursaries for many of these programs (see page 29); - A special International Service Bursary Fund - A variety of off-campus programs (see page 47 and following), including: - The Au Sable Institute of Environmental Studies - The Netherlandic Study Program in Contemporary Europe - The L'Abri Fellowship in Switzerland - International study programs of the Council for Christian Colleges & Universities in Latin America, the Middle East, Russia, China, the USA and Oxford, among others - A field course in International Development in Honduras and East Africa - Canada/Taiwan Student Exchange Program
+- campus programs and Faculty contacts for those programs - Go Global bursaries available to international students - A Language Exchange Alliance giving students the opportunity to learn a foreign language - An International Students' Buddy Program that pairs interested international students with a domestic student for facilitating cross-cultural adjustment - An active and innovative students association The King's Global Community - that offers both a meeting-place (for domestic and foreign students) and opportunities & activities to expand international and inter-cultural knowledge; - ESL support to help students whose native language is not English (see below); - Funding, scholarships and bursaries for many of these programs (see page 29); - A special International Service Bursary Fund - A variety of off-campus programs (see page 49 and following)

 Students are encouraged to make the most of these and other opportunities.
 More information about most of the options mentioned above is available from the Student Life Office.
-Information about bursaries and scholarships is available through the Enrollment Service
+Information about bursaries and scholarships is available through the Financial Aid Office in Enrollment Services.
+Information about off-campus programs is available from the identified contact person.